voehl12/xilikelihood/docs/index.md

 xilikelihood provides tools for:

-- Simulating two-point correlation functions from power spectra
+- Setting up likelihoods for correlation function datavectors
-- Computing exact and approximate likelihoods for cosmic shear data
+- Evaluating likelihoods with customizable levels of approximation
-- Handling realistic survey geometries and noise properties
+- Handling any survey geometries as well as basic shot noise
-- Performing cosmological parameter estimation
+- Using an MCMC sampler to perform cosmological parameter estimation from a given data vector

 ## Indices and tables